Gazik, Darmian

-Gazik (گزيك) (Note: Also romanized as Gazīk and Gezīk; also known as Kazik) is a city in, and the capital of, Gazik District of Darmian County, South Khorasan province, Iran.
+Gazik (گزیک) (Note: Also romanized as Gazīk and Gezīk; also known as Kazik) is a city in, and the capital of, Gazik District in Darmian County, South Khorasan province, Iran.
 It also serves as the administrative center for Gazik Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Gazik's population was 2,773 in 775 households, when it was a village in Gazik Rural District.
-The following census in 2011 counted 2,934 people in 835 households, by which time Gazik had been elevated to the status of a city.
+The following census in 2011 counted 2,934 people in 835 households, by which time Gazik had been converted to a city.
 The 2016 census measured the population of the city as 2,294 people in 679 households.